Knowledge base

 - Be Administrator or Legal Representative within the Organization that manages the kDrive.

-- To activate Euria for all users of your relevant kDrive, follow the assistant that opens when connecting to kDrive.
+- To activate Euria for all users of your concerned kDrive, follow the assistant that opens when you log in to kDrive.

 - Read and understand this other guide about the model used and the responsibilities of each.